chipsalliance/rocket-chip/README.md

     $ make -jN run-asm-tests-debug
     $ make -jN run-bmark-tests-debug

-To generate FPGA- or VLSI-synthesizable verilog (output will be in `vsim/generated-src`):
+To generate FPGA- or VLSI-synthesizable Verilog (output will be in `vsim/generated-src`):

     $ cd vsim
     $ make verilog